-If access to a network is limited or bandwidth problems result in slow network connectivity, slave databases may be created on local area servers to allow fast readonly access to local clients.
+If access to a network is limited or bandwidth problems result in slow network connectivity, slave databases may be created on local area servers to allow fast read-only access to local clients.
 The following settings apply to the creation and subsequent operation of replicated databases.
 Backing up the database to another location initially creates the slave database.
 Database replication can be executed afterwards to synchronize the slave database with the source database.
 Database replication can be executed manually or through the database replication daemon.
 The IP address and port number must be specified.

-For more in-depth information on distributed databases settings, please refer to section 18.2 in the Database Administrator's Guide.
+For more information please refer to section 18.2 in the Database Administrator's Guide.